-Accord wants all schools to be open to children of every background, no matter what their parents’ or their own beliefs, open to all teachers qualified to teach in them, and to ensure that children learn about the beliefs of others, thereby better preparing them for life in an increasingly diverse society.
+Accord wants all schools to be made open to children of every background, no matter what their parents’ or their own beliefs, open to all teachers qualified to teach in them, and for children to learn about the beliefs of others, thereby better preparing them for life in an increasingly diverse society.

-- Find out if anyone else is campaigning against the school.
-Parents, teachers, local trade union branches and the Anti Academies Alliance are often all involved in local campaign coalitions against controversial new schools.
+- Find out if anyone else is campaigning against the proposed school, or practices at an existing school.
+Parents, teachers, local trade union branches are often all involved in local campaign coalitions against controversial new schools.

 - Respond to local consultations.
 It need not be a long or formal response, just an objection on principle, with some local knowledge if possible.
 The consultation document should be available on the council website, along with contact details for the officials responsible.